CloudScope¶

 Supported file formats¶

-CloudScope currently supports commercial microscopy formats and open scientific image formats, including:
+CloudScope currently supports commercial microscopy formats and open image formats, including:

 - Olympus / Evident